Menu Close

 Efficiency of pump at temperatures below -20C

-To illustrate we can compare a heat pump to a vehicle.
+To illustrate the benefits, we can compare a heat pump to a vehicle.
 For example, a truck may be used to pull a load of material up a hill.
-The heavier load you want to move up the hill the more powerful engine you need.
-But the more powerful engine will take more energy to operate even when the extra power is not needed.
+The heavier load you want to move up the hill, the more powerful engine you need.
+But the more powerful engine will take more energy to operate, even when the extra power is not needed.
 Ideally, when the hill is steep, you simply reduce the amount you pull but make more trips to get the job done.
 Then you can drive a truck with a smaller and more efficient engine year-round, saving you money.

-The Advantages of EVI
+The Advantages and Benefits of EVI Heat Pump

 Take advantage of government incentives.